Schedule a Consultation

 • Cognitive Processing: Deciphering words or sounds to understand a partner's pleasure or feedback.

 These layers of processing are cumulative.
-Even if each input is pleasurable separately, or some are enjoyable together, they can accumulate to a point where they become uncomfortable, then painful, and finally unbearable.
-Frustratingly, it's often incredibly difficult to pinpoint the exact trigger, making it even harder to explain to a partner.
-The core experience of a meltdown, in any context, is being pushed beyond one's capacity to cope in that moment (Silberman, 2015).
+Even if each input is pleasurable separately, they can accumulate to a point where they become uncomfortable, then painful, and finally unbearable.
+Frustratingly, it is often incredibly difficult to pinpoint the exact trigger, making it harder to explain to a partner.
+The core experience is being pushed beyond one's capacity to cope in that moment.

-Meltdowns can manifest in distinctly different ways, broadly categorised as external or internal (often called shutdowns).
-This distinction is frequently discussed within neurodivergent communities and by advocates (Hayden, 2019; Price, 2022).
+Meltdowns can manifest in distinctly different ways, broadly categorised as external (explosions) or internal (shutdowns).

 External Meltdowns: The Outward "Explosion"

-External meltdowns are characterised by outward, observable expressions of distress and a loss of control.
+External meltdowns are characterised by outward, observable expressions of distress.
 The force feels like it emanates from the individual, directed outwards.
 Key aspects include:

-• Internal Emotional State: The individual typically feels overwhelmed, out of control, agitated, like a volcano erupting, with an intense urge to escape the situation or causative stimulus.
+• Internal Emotional State: The individual feels like a "volcano erupting," with an intense urge to escape the causative stimulus.

 Internal Meltdowns (Shutdowns): The Inward "Implosion"

-In contrast, internal meltdowns, or shutdowns, are less outwardly apparent.
-They involve the individual "shutting down" or withdrawing as a response to being overwhelmed (Price, 2022).
+In contrast, internal meltdowns, or shutdowns, involve the individual "shutting down" as a response to being overwhelmed.
 Using the circuit-breaker analogy, the power goes out.
 Key aspects include:

-• Impact on Others: Shutdowns can be easily missed or misinterpreted as disinterest, rudeness, sulking, or unresponsiveness, if noticed at all.
+• Impact on Others: Shutdowns are easily misinterpreted as disinterest, rudeness, or sulking.

-• Internal Emotional State: Feelings of paralysis, numbness, emptiness, or being trapped inside oneself are common, alongside an intense need for solitude and a cessation of all stimuli, coupled with overwhelming exhaustion.
+• Internal Emotional State: Feelings of paralysis, numbness, or being "trapped" inside oneself, coupled with overwhelming exhaustion.

-It's worth noting that many individuals learn from an early age which form of meltdown expression is more "acceptable" to those around them.
-Depending on family dynamics, cultural background, and socialisation, one form (external or internal) may have been met with less negative reinforcement from caregivers than the other, shaping how overwhelm is expressed later in life.
+It is worth noting that many individuals learn from an early age which form of meltdown is more "acceptable" to those around them.
+Depending on family dynamics, cultural background, and socialisation, one form may have been met with less negative reinforcement, shaping how overwhelm is expressed later in life.

 You're Not Alone

-If you recognise yourself in any part of this article, whether you experience meltdowns, support someone who does, or are simply trying to make sense of emotional overwhelm, know that you are not alone, and you are not broken.
+If you recognise yourself in any part of this article, know that you are not alone, and you are not broken.
 Understanding your responses is a powerful act of care, and it can open the door to greater self-compassion and connection.

-If you’d like support in exploring these experiences further, you're welcome to book an initial consultation.
-This is a gentle, no-pressure space to talk through what’s going on for you and explore whether working together could be helpful.
+If you would like support in exploring these experiences further, you're welcome to book an initial consultation.
+This is a gentle, no-pressure space to talk through what is going on for you and explore whether working together could be helpful.

 Understanding the multifaceted nature of meltdowns — their triggers, expressions, and the internal experience — is a step towards greater empathy, better support strategies, and self-compassion.